Keats/validator/README.md

 ```

 ### custom
 Calls one of your functions to perform a custom validation.
-The field reference will be given as a parameter to the function,
+The field reference (or value if it can be copied cheaply like numbers) will be given as a parameter to the function,
 which should return a `Result<(), ValidationError>`.

 Examples: